MrDmitry/aidenhale.dev/web/data/work/automation/README.md

 * Over 300 developers contributing directly to the project
 * Over 1000 developers consuming the middleware and integrating it into their toolchains

-Unsurprisingly, I was not able to find much information on the internet for considerations and overall approach to designing automation for a project of this scale.
+Unsurprisingly, I was not able to find much information online for considerations and overall approach to designing automation for a project of this scale.
 Most of the articles I found were authored by some CI service provider pitching some high-level _"What is CI anyway?"_ article as well as selling their services or solutions.
-Such articles would be a mix of technical solutions (how to configure certain types of pipelines) and some design considerations (what kinds of automation gates to create), but there is very little on the **values** that automation should aim to bring to the project, or general considerations when designing your own CI system.
+Such articles would be a mix of technical solutions (how to configure certain types of pipelines) and some design considerations (what kinds of automation gates to create), but there is very little on the **values** that automation should aim to bring to the project, or even general considerations when designing your own CI system.

 There seems to be some consensus over how CI should look like, and more specifically how it should scale.
 But I was not able to find anything on how to approach the design from scratch.
-And so I decided to dive deeper and come up with such an approach.
+So I decided to dive deeper and come up with such an approach.

-Throughout the design and implementation of this CI system I discovered that _automation as a tool_ constantly falls victim to the [XY problem](https://en.wikipedia.org/wiki/XY_problem) and, regardless of the underlying problem, stakeholders instinctively jump to _"this should be a part of automation"_, even though the actual problem may not be well understood.
-This provides a false sense of security that the problem is actually understood.
+Throughout the design and implementation of this CI system I discovered that _automation as a tool_ constantly falls victim to the [XY problem](https://en.wikipedia.org/wiki/XY_problem) and, regardless of the underlying problem, stakeholders instinctively jump to _"this should be a part of automation"_ even when the actual problem may not be well understood.
+This provides a false sense of security that the problem is not only understood, but also almost solved.

-In this article I do not attempt to answer the "how to automate Y" question, but instead "how should I approach automation to begin with".
+In this article I do not attempt to answer the _"how to automate Y"_ question, but instead _"how should automation be approached"_.

 ## Goal